jxddk/SideProjectDeployment/README.md

 This repository is a template for a simple single-server multi-site deployment scheme, based on [NGINX](https://nginx.org/) and [Docker](https://docs.docker.com/compose/).
 This template makes it easier to manage multiple projects on a single server by setting up an extensible composition that serves most needs out of the box.

+## Usage

+Make sure that you have Python 3.x and Docker Compose installed.
+Clone the repository and run `python cmd.py docker_compose_up`.
+See "Extending" for instructions on extending the template to include other containers.

 ## Containers

 This template includes three pre-configured Docker containers.